floitsch/dart-irc-codelab/codelab.md

 [Future](https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart:async.Future)
 of the result.
 Futures (aka "promise" or "eventual") are objects that represent values that haven't been computed yet.
 Once the value is available, the future invokes callbacks that have been waiting for the value.
-Let's try this out:
+Let's give it a try:

 ```dart
 void main() {